National Standard (India) Ltd leads gainers in 'A' group

-RattanIndia Enterprises Ltd, Just Dial Ltd, Easy Trip Planners Ltd and UCO Bank are among the other gainers in the BSE's 'A' group today, 16 January 2023.
+IIFL Finance Ltd, Minda Corporation Ltd, Redington Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 17 January 2023.

-RattanIndia Enterprises Ltd, Just Dial Ltd, Easy Trip Planners Ltd and UCO Bank are among the other gainers in the BSE's 'A' group today, 16 January 2023.
+IIFL Finance Ltd, Minda Corporation Ltd, Redington Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 17 January 2023.

-National Standard (India) Ltd surged 20.00% to Rs 6852.7 at 11:47 IST.
+National Standard (India) Ltd soared 10.00% to Rs 7537.95 at 11:47 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 638 shares were traded on the counter so far as against the average daily volumes of 211 shares in the past one month.
+On the BSE, 682 shares were traded on the counter so far as against the average daily volumes of 234 shares in the past one month.

-RattanIndia Enterprises Ltd soared 14.10% to Rs 48.55.
+IIFL Finance Ltd surged 7.70% to Rs 507.55.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 17.08 lakh shares were traded on the counter so far as against the average daily volumes of 2.4 lakh shares in the past one month.
+On the BSE, 1.04 lakh shares were traded on the counter so far as against the average daily volumes of 38888 shares in the past one month.

-Just Dial Ltd spiked 10.00% to Rs 643.65.
+Minda Corporation Ltd spiked 5.77% to Rs 239.25.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.16 lakh shares were traded on the counter so far as against the average daily volumes of 52873 shares in the past one month.
+On the BSE, 1.24 lakh shares were traded on the counter so far as against the average daily volumes of 27236 shares in the past one month.

-Easy Trip Planners Ltd jumped 7.64% to Rs 55.65.
+Redington Ltd spurt 4.87% to Rs 188.6.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 18.17 lakh shares were traded on the counter so far as against the average daily volumes of 12.42 lakh shares in the past one month.
+On the BSE, 1.01 lakh shares were traded on the counter so far as against the average daily volumes of 1.9 lakh shares in the past one month.

-UCO Bank rose 6.66% to Rs 32.05.
+Adani Green Energy Ltd exploded 4.05% to Rs 2178.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 44.77 lakh shares were traded on the counter so far as against the average daily volumes of 61.48 lakh shares in the past one month.
+On the BSE, 1.92 lakh shares were traded on the counter so far as against the average daily volumes of 50924 shares in the past one month.

 Powered by Capital Market - Live News